adrianciaff/blockport-docs/docs/introduction.md

 title: Introduction
 ---

-# Welcome to the Blockport Documentation

-This documentation provides detailed information about Blockport's services, technical principles, and how to integrate or utilize our infrastructure.

-Our mission is to provide **reliable, high-performance foundational infrastructure** for Solana builders, DeFi protocols, and stakers.

-## Our Services

 ### High-Performance Validator

-Blockport operates a top-tier Solana validator designed for maximum uptime, security, and performance.
+Blockport operates a top-performing Solana validator designed for maximum uptime, security, and performance.
 We offer:

-* **Competitive Staking:** Benefit from our **0% inflation commission** and **8% MEV commission** structure (public rate).
+* **Zero Commissions:** Benefit from **0% commissions** on inflation rewards.
 * **Proven Reliability:** Backed by over 3 years of continuous operation with a 99.9% uptime record.

 **Resources:**